 You may not realize it, but your credit score is a vitally important record of your financial history that banks, credit card companies, mortgage providers, and all manner of other organizations make use of to determine whether you are a good credit risk.
 Your record will reflect how good you are at paying off borrowings, and the more positive information there is available, the higher your score will be.
 This gives you a far better choice when it comes to new forms of borrowing or taking on a rental agreement, and you may well be offered better terms and lower interest rates if you have a good credit score.
+Check out tips for rebuilding your credit score.

 Checking your score